rust-lang/rust/text/0000-checkpoints.md

 There's an important tension around stabilization and epochs:

-- We want to enable new features, including those that require a epoch opt-in, to be available on the stable channel as they become ready.
+- We want to enable new features, including those that require an epoch opt-in, to be available on the stable channel as they become ready.

   - That means that we must enable some form of the opt in before the epoch